-Derivatives in finance-speak are financial contracts whose value is based on, or “derived” from, an underlying traditional security, asset or market index (often referred to as “the underlying”).
-Their use can be traced back to agricultural markets in the 19th century, when farmers wanted to secure a price for their produce ahead of its being harvested – a simple forward contract.
-Nowadays they are used extensively in financial markets both for conventional purposes and as part of more complex products, and are an area that many students find tricky.
-I’ve tried to come up with mnemonics (in brackets) after the most commonly used terminology as an aide memoire.
+Derivatives are financial contracts whose value is based on, or “derived” from, an underlying traditional security, asset or market index (often referred to as “the underlying”).
+Their use can be traced back to agricultural markets in the 19th century when farmers wanted to secure a price for their produce ahead of its being harvested – a simple forward contract.
+Nowadays, they are used extensively in financial markets both for conventional purposes and as part of more complex products and are an area that many students find tricky.
+We’ve tried to come up with mnemonics (in brackets) after the most commonly used terminology as an aide-memoire.

 The main types of derivatives are futures, options and swaps.

 Futures contracts give one party the right to buy and the other party the right to sell a fixed amount of an asset at a fixed price on a fixed date.
 The buyer of the future is said to be long – committed to buying the underlying (long goodbye?).
 The seller of the future is short – committed to selling the underlying (sold short?).
 Most futures contracts don’t end up being delivered – they are “closed out” by making a closing sale before maturity.
 The contract itself has a value and financial futures are normally entered into for speculative purposes rather than because the buyer wants to take delivery of the underlying.
 Commodity futures will tend to be settled physically – back to those farmers selling their crops.